Tag Archives: sausage

 1) Bring 1 ½ cups of sugar and ½ cup of water to a boil for 5 minutes.

-2) Add the following:
+2) Add the following and cook on Med/High:

 3) Stir and continue cooking until thick like jam (about 15 minutes).
+If sauce starts to stick to the pan, reduce heat to Medium.
 Press and “pop” all the cranberries.
-4) Cover and refrigerate for a few hours or days.
+Cook until smooth and much of the water is absorbed.

 Don’t forget to prepare a timeline of tasks to be done to ensure that everything is HOT and ready to serve at the same time – the biggest challenge!